Fluvial Geomorphology at McMaster

 Kate Pearson

-Kate is a Level IV Honours Environmental Science student and research assistant working with Dr. Papangelakis' group.
-She is helping both in the field and in the lab to support ongoing research projects.
+Kate is a MSc student working with Dr. Papangelakis' group examining the long-term performance of river restoration projects across southern Ontario.
+She is also helping both in the lab to support ongoing research projects on restoring salmon habitats in rivers in British Columbia.
 Kate enjoys hiking and collecting rocks along the way!

 Picture